madeleineernst/q2-cscs/README.md

 `qiime diversity pcoa --i-distance-matrix out/distance_matrix.qza --o-pcoa cscs_PCoA.qza`

-To create an interactive ordination plot of the above created PCoA with integrated sample metadata, prepare a [metadata file] (https://docs.qiime2.org/2018.6/tutorials/metadata/).
-You can find a metadata file for this example dataset within the Example/ folder.
+To create an interactive ordination plot of the above created PCoA with integrated sample metadata, prepare a [metadata file](https://docs.qiime2.org/2018.6/tutorials/metadata/).
+You can find a metadata file for this example dataset within the *Example* folder.
 Make sure that the Sample IDs provided in the metadata file correspond to the Sample IDs in your distance_matrix.qza file.
 Then type:

 `qiime emperor plot --i-pcoa cscs_PCoA.qza --m-metadata-file MappingFile_UrineSamples.txt --o-visualization cscs_PCoA.qzv`